Sierra wildflower cards

 The largest blossom in California belongs to the Washington Lily (Lilium washingtonianum), named to honor Martha Washington.
 It grows in dry, open forests below 6,200 feet in California and Oregon.
 The tepals of this plant's fragrant flower are white, rarely pink, with yellow midribs and small purple spots.

 As flowers mature, the ovaries develop into fruits containing seeds.
 (In some plants, structures surrounding the ovary also contribute to the fruit.)
 Within the lily family, one of two fruit types is produced.
 The fruit of plants like the Washington Lily is a dry seed pod known as a capsule.
 The capsule opens at maturity, releasing seeds stacked within three chambers.
-The other fruit type found in the Lily family is a fleshy berry.
+The other fruit type found in the lily family is a fleshy berry.
 See Hooker's Fairy Bells as an example.

 Fawn lilies in the Erythronium genus are generally smaller forest plants with basal leaves.
 Tuolumne Fawn Lily (Erythronium tuolumnense) is a rare plant with distribution limited to a few populations in Tuolumne County and bordering regions of Calaveras County.
 It grows in woodlands, especially on shady, moist, steep canyon slopes.